Peirceman/c_lib_extra/README.md

 # Some extra libraries in c that may be usefull
 ## Usage
-To use the libraries go into the `src` dir, copy the corret header file in the `include` dir and if it exists, the matching header file.
+To use the libraries go into the `src` dir, copy the corret header file in the `include` dir and if it exists, the matching c file.

 ## Examples
 To build the examples run the build script matching your terminal/os.